 - Opposite-leaved saxifrage, rare and endemic to the Alps.

-- Martagon lily, visible in summer at forest edges.
+- Martagon lily, visible in summer on forest edges.

-- Wild orchids, such as the frog orchid or mosquito orchid.
+- Wild orchids, such as frog orchid or mosquito orchid.

 - Maples and ashes in the humid wooded parts.